-- Appropriate standardized and norm-referenced diagnostic tools (at least one), and; - · Standardized behavior checklists or curriculum-based measures; or

-- Systematic observation of functional abilities in the child's daily routine or natural setting. - f.
-Adjusted or corrected age of the child must be used when evaluating infants and toddlers under age 2 who were born at or before 35 weeks gestation except in situations in which the publisher of the evaluation tool recommends using chronological age as the basis for scoring the instrument. - 5 The eligibility decision is confirmed through consensus of the MDT. - 6 If consensus of eligibility is not initially reached, additional developmental evaluation/assessment information is gathered and the decision is reached with the assistance of the Early Intervention Coordinator or designee. - 7 If the parent does not agree with the determination of eligibility based on the developmental evaluation procedures as described above, the parent can initiate a due process hearing in accordance with the Procedural Safeguards Section. - 8 The above-collected information must be documented in child's BCW early intervention record prior to IFSP development and before initiation of any services.
-For children with Category 2 conditions, this documentation must delineate how the MDT/PSP team reached an informed clinical opinion substantiating a significant developmental delay. - 9 Any completed test protocols or question booklets that contain information about a specific child being evaluated or assessed by/for BCW must be retained for six years after child exits the program and be made available for parent review as part of the child's early intervention record under Federal Educational Rights and Privacy Act (FERPA). - 10.
-If a child is found not eligible, the parent will be provided with prior written notice and information about the parent's right to dispute the eligibility determination through dispute resolution mechanisms under §303.430, such as requesting a due process hearing or mediation or filing a State complaint.
+- Appropriate standardized and norm-referenced diagnostic tools (atleast one), and; - Standardized behavior checklists or curriculum-based measures; or Systematic observation of functional abilities in the child's daily routine or natural setting. - If a child shows signs of or is diagnosed with a condition in which the effects on development are unknown, the Physician Health Summary should be completed. - f.
+Adjusted or corrected age of the child must be used when evaluating infants and toddlers under age 2 born before 37 weeks gestation, except in situations in which the publisher of the evaluation tool recommends using chronological age as the basis for scoring the instrument. - 4 The eligibility decision is confirmed through the consensus of the MDT. - 5 If a consensus on eligibility is not initially reached, additional developmental evaluation/assessment information is gathered, and the decision is achieved with the assistance of the Early Intervention Coordinator or designee. - 6 If the parent does not agree with the determination of eligibility based on the developmental evaluation procedures as described above, the parent can initiate a due process hearing in accordance with the Procedural Safeguards Section. - 7 The above-collected information must be documented in the child's BCW early intervention record prior to IFSP development and before initiation of any services.
+For children with Category 2 conditions, this documentation must delineate how the MDT/PSP team reached an informed clinical opinion substantiating a significant developmental delay. - 8 Any completed test protocols or question booklets that contain information about a specific child being evaluated or assessed by/for BCW must be retained for five years after the child exits the program and be made available for parent review as part of the child's early intervention record under Federal Educational Rights and Privacy Act (FERPA). - 9 If a child is found not eligible, the parent will be provided with prior written notice and information about the parent's right to dispute the eligibility determination through dispute resolution mechanisms under §303.430, such as requesting a due process hearing or mediation or filing a State complaint.

-E. Informed Clinical Opinion
+C. Informed Clinical Opinion

 Under section § 303.300 and § 303.322(c)(2), States are required to ensure that informed clinical opinion is used in determining a child's eligibility.
-Informed clinical opinion is especially important if there are no standardized measures, or if the standardized procedures are not appropriate for a given age or developmental area.
+Informed clinical opinion is especially important if there are no standardized measures or if the standardized procedures are not appropriate for a given age or developmental area.
 Informed clinical opinion will be used to determine the existence of a condition that has a high probability of resulting in developmental delay under § 303.16(a)(2).